Nootropics or cognitive enhancers are substances that potentially improve executive functions such as concentration, memory, and attention span.

 A 12 week study found that taking 300 mg of Bacopa monnieri increased processing speed, learning, and memory when compared to a placebo.

-Multiple other studies have shown the nootropic potential of Bacopa monnieri, highlighting its incredible potential as a natural nootropic.
+Multiple other studies have shown the incredible nootropic benefits of Bacopa monnieri, highlighting its remarkable impact on memory, making it amongst the best of all natural nootropics.

 Modafinil is also used as a cognitive enhancer, though research on its efficacy is currently inconclusive.